MalFlows: Context-aware Fusion of Heterogeneous Flow Semantics for Android Malware Detection: Experimental Evaluation

 We then plot the change trend of the evaluation metrics for each selected tool over time in \Cref{fig:evoTrend}.
 Overall, the metrics of all the tools drop to varying degrees over time.
 Among them, \oursystem exhibits the slowest decline in the four AUT metrics, indicating its robustness against the aging process.
 In contrast, the effectiveness of HinDroid, MaMaDroid, Drebin, and AppPoet deteriorates after 5 years, with all the metrics falling below 0.9.
 Therefore, we suggest that a detection model should ideally be retrained with newer app data after 4 years of use in practice.
 The suggestion is less strict than the one obtained by LensDroid~\cite{meng2025detecting}.
 Another interesting finding is that the metrics of AppPoet remain stable or even improve during 2020–2022, followed by a gradual decline.
-This phenomenon indicates that the feature descriptions generated by LLMs have the potential to resist the app evolution.
+This trend suggests that the dataset from 2020–2022 used in our evaluation may overlap with the training data of ChatGPT, potentially contributing to the improved performance during that period.
+Moreover, these results imply that the feature descriptions generated by LLMs possess a certain degree of robustness against app evolution.